Motia Icon

 type: 'api',

-name: 'appStarter',
+name: 'AppStarter',

-description: 'Start the basic multi-language app',
+description: 'Start the multi-language app pipeline',

 method: 'POST',